Best Internet Service for Seniors in 2024, Tested and Reviewed in 2024

 Overview:While many know T-Mobile for its popular senior cell phone plans, the provider also offers home internet service over its 5G network.
 While speeds can fluctuate with this provider, one can typically expect download speeds between 74 and 245 Mbps.

 One of our favorite aspects of T-Mobile home internet is the ease with which you can install it.
-Compared to broadband providers, which often require an intricate hardware setup, T-Mobile’s process is incredibly easy.
+Compared to broadband providers, which often require an intricate hardware setup, T-Mobile’s process is simple.
 To install our internet, we simply plugged in our T-Mobile Gateway, paired it with the companion smartphone app, and, in minutes, we had our internet up and running.

 It’s important to note that the Gateway’s location matters.
 If we had our equipment at one end of the house while working at the other end, we experienced slow speeds.
 Luckily, it was easy to move our equipment closer to our workstation.
 Read our full T-Mobile home internet review to learn more about our experience with this provider.